abhi03ruchi/Anndaata-Connect/README.md

 ---
  ### How To SetUp

-To get started with Grabtern Frontend, you'll need to install Node.js and npm on your machine.
+To get started with Anndaata Connect , you'll need to install Node.js and npm on your machine.
 Then, you can clone this repository and install the dependencies:

 - Fork The Repo